cnabio/cnab-spec/107-repositories.md

 Service names are defined as a particular action (e.g. "upload-bundle") that both the client and the server understand for a particular operation, such as uploading bundles, logging in, fetching bundles, etc.

-Because the communication protocol between the client and the server is left up entirely to the implementaton of the requested service name, no request type (such as GET/POST/PUT/PATCH) is required, but for demonstration purposes we are demonstrating the protocol using a GET request.
+Because the communication protocol between the client and the server is left up entirely to the implementaton of the requested service name, no request type (such as GET/POST/PUT/PATCH) is REQUIRED, but for demonstration purposes we are demonstrating the protocol using a GET request.

 ```bash
 GET $REPO_URL?service=upload-bundle HTTP/1.1